keystonejs/keystone/.changeset/add-base-path.md

 '@keystone-6/core': minor
 ---

-Adds `ui.basePath` for changing the AdminUI's by changing to a dynamic `next.config.js`
+Adds `ui.basePath` for changing the AdminUI base path, using a dynamic `next.config.js`